 This video gives a basic over of the claims process for road traffic accidents, and information on the fast-track system.

 Quite often, it’s difficult for you to tell straight away who’s fault a road accident was, because the two parties involved can have completely different versions of how the accident happened.

-The shock and trauma of being involved in a road accident can make it difficult for you to give a balanced judgement on what happened, but our specialist solicitors will sift through the evidence and come to an honest decision as to who was at fault and whether you’re likely to be able to make a claim.
+The shock and trauma of being involved in a road accident can make it difficult for you to give a judgement on what happened, but our specialist solicitors will sift through the evidence and come to an honest decision as to who was at fault and whether you’re likely to be able to make a claim.